Plagiarism Checker

 Why Does Mosaic Plagiarism Happen?

-The most common reason is simply not knowing how to paraphrase correctly.
-Many students think that swapping words for synonyms is enough to make an idea their own.
-They have not yet learned that real paraphrasing means understanding a source fully and rewriting it in a completely different structure.
-One study found that 84.9% of postgraduate students admitted to unintentional plagiarism due to poor academic writing skills.
+• Weak paraphrasing skills.
+Many think swapping synonyms is enough.
+Real paraphrasing means understanding a source fully, then rewriting it in a new structure.
+One study found 84.9% of postgraduate students admitted to unintentional plagiarism from poor academic writing skills.

 How to Avoid Mosaic Plagiarism

-A few practical rules to keep in mind:
+A few practical rules:

 Tools That Help Detect Mosaic Plagiarism

-5. Submit to Turnitin through your institution with confidence
+5. Submit to Turnitin with confidence.

-Mosaic Plagiarism vs Patchwork Plagiarism: Is There a Difference?
+Mosaic Plagiarism vs Patchwork Plagiarism

 In practice: